-You will select a starter file from the DVD that came with this textbook.
+You will select a starter file from the available online files for this book.

-- 1. Select Open from the Quick Access Toolbar. - 2.
-Browse to the Law Office.rvt model located on the DVD. - 3.
-Select Manage $tab \rightarrow Settings panel \rightarrow Materials$.
+- 1. Open Revit and then select Open..., under Models, on the Home screen. - 2.
+Browse to the downloaded Law Office.rvt model. - a.
+See the inside front cover for more information on downloading files for this book from www.SDCpublications.com. - 3.
+Select Manage tab \rightarrow Settings panel \rightarrow Materials.

 Next you will create a duplicate of the Carpet(1) Material.
 The easiest thing to do is first select a similar Material to the one you wish to create.
-In this case you are about to create a new Material to represent carpet, so you will be instructed to select an existing carpet material, existing in that it is already in the project, not in the sense of it already installed in the actual building.
+In this case you are about to create a new Material to represent carpet, so you will be instructed to select an existing carpet material, existing in that it is already in the project, not in the sense that it is already installed in the actual building.

-- 4. In the Project Materials list, select Carpet (1). - 5.
-Right-click Carpet (1) and then click the Duplicate in the pop-up menu (Figure 4-3.2).
+- 4. In the Project Materials list, select Carpet (1). - Right-click Carpet (1) and then click the Duplicate Material and Assets in the popup menu (Figure 4-3.2).